x-slider/rust_updater/README.md

 3. Installs or updates the server components
 4. Manages SteamCMD integration for Rust server files
 5. Handles the update process with minimal downtime

+## CI/CD Pipeline

+The project uses GitHub Actions for fully automated CI/CD:

+### Automatic Tags and Releases (release-tag.yml)

+- Each push to the `main` branch automatically creates a new incremented version tag
+- After tag creation, the workflow automatically:
+  - Builds a Windows x64 binary file
+  - Creates a new GitHub Release
+  - Attaches the compiled executable
+  - Generates release notes

 ## Project Structure